 - Leave the front door closed when removing the left side cover. - Make sure that the fuser cables are out of the way when removing the left side cover. - 1.
 Remove the scanner front cover.
 See "Scanner front cover removal" on page 4-31. - 2.
-Move the scanner assembly to the up position. - 3.
+Move the scanner assembly to the up position.
+See "Lifting the Scanner to the up position" on page 4-102. - 3.
 Remove the plastic screw (A) that secures the left cover to the tub assembly.